 Requirements for Utilizing Campus Resources

-- Organizations must be familiar with and willing to follow all Tufts University Office of Fraternity and Sorority Life Policies and Procedures.
+- Organizations must be familiar with and willing to follow all Tufts University policies and ORLL/FSL policies and procedures.

-- Organization must turn a room reservation form into the OFSL at least 4 weeks in advance of the program.
+- Organizations must submit a request in writing (via email) to ORLL/FSL at least 4 weeks in advance of the program.

 - The organization is responsible for all fees associated with the space (including but not limited to room reservation, program funding, etc.).

-- If the event is cancelled and fees are incurred, the organization is still responsible for paying the fees.
+- If an event is cancelled and fees are incurred, the organization is still responsible for payment.

-- The purpose of being allowed to utilize space on Tufts campus is to attract Tufts students to the organization, it is mandatory that all programs be open to Tufts students and an effort is made to have Tufts students in attendance.
+- The purpose of being allowed to utilize space on Tufts campus is to attract Tufts students to the organization.
+Therefore, it is mandatory that all programs be open to Tufts students and that an effort is made to have Tufts students in attendance.

-- Please submit any advertisements (flyers, poster, etc.) to the OFSL 3 weeks in advance of a program with instructions on how you would like it hung.
+- Please submit any advertisements (flyers, poster, etc.) to ORLL/FSL 3 weeks in advance of a program with instructions on how you would like it posted.

-- Please submit electronic materials as well to be posted on Facebook, Twitter, and the OFSL website.
+- Please also submit electronic materials to be posted on Facebook, Twitter, and the FSL website.

-- Advertising should be limited to programs and events which are informational or educational in nature, the OFSL reserves the right to edit or deny advertisements that do not meet these needs.
+- Advertising should be limited to programs and events that are informational or educational in nature.
+ORLL/FSL reserves the right to edit or deny advertisements that do not meet these parameters.